VikasBagur/cricket-data-analytics/README.md

-##Appendix 2: Glossary##
+## Appendix 2: Glossary
 1. Opener: They are the ones that bat first in the innings.
 They must face a new ball, which is hard and has a pronounced seam.
-For more information click here.
+For more information click [here](https://internationalcricket.fandom.com/wiki/Opening_batsman).
 2. Middle Order: Batters batting at positions 4, 5, 6 and 7.
 They should be able to change their approach to the game depending on conditions.
 If their team loses wicket early, then they must play long careful innings.
 Otherwise, they are expected to score quickly.
 3. Finisher: A batter who is capable of scoring at a very high rate.
 They are not expected to bat long and are also called pinch hitter.
-For more information on the above 3 roles click here.
+For more information on the above 3 roles click [here](https://en.wikipedia.org/wiki/Batting_order_(cricket)).
 4. All Rounder: A cricket who regularly performs well at both batting and bowling.
-For more information click here.
+For more information click [here](https://en.wikipedia.org/wiki/All-rounder#:~:text=An%20all%2Drounder%20is%20a,disciplines%20and%20are%20considered%20specialists.).
 5. Wicket Keeper: A type of player in cricket who fields primarily as a wicket-keeper and is particularly adept as a batter.
-For more information click here.
+For more information click [here](https://internationalcricket.fandom.com/wiki/Wicket-keeper-batsman).
 6. Spinner: They are a type of bowlers, who bowl slow but with a spin on the ball.
 Spinners and pacers together are called bowlers.
 7. Pacer: They are a type of bowlers who bowl very fast and try to induce it to bounce off the pitch in an erratic fashion or move sideways through the air.
-For more information click here.
+For more information click [here](https://internationalcricket.fandom.com/wiki/Fast_bowling).
 8. Batting Average: Determined by the total number of runs they have scored divided by the number of times they have been out.
 9. Strike Rate: It is the average runs that a batsman scores for every 100 balls they face.
 A high rate indicates a more aggressive batter, and a low rate indicates a conservative batter.
-For more information click here.
+For more information click [here](https://cricketershub.com/what-does-strike-rate-mean-in-cricket/).
 10. Inning: It refers to how long a team or an individual player spends batting.
 In T20 cricket, an inning comprises of 20 over (Each over has 6 balls)
 11. Boundary: It is the edge of the playing field.
 If the ball crosses the edge with at least one pitch in the field, then it is considered as a four, else it is called a six.
 12. Batting Position/order: It is the sequence in which batters play through their team’s innings.